jthmiller/eDNA-metabarcoding-intro/README.md

 /tmp/gen711_project_data/fish/metadata.tsv
 /tmp/gen711_project_data/fastp.sh
 ```
 2. Metabarcoding of Algae (Diatoms) using rbcl to compare high and low quality streams.
 This project is interested in using diatom communities to monitor freshwater stream health.
 Samples were taken in impacted and non-impacted streams and amplified with 16s metabarcoding primers.
-See [this](metadata/algae-metadata.tsv) metadata file for a list of the samples sequenced
+See [this](metadata/algae-metadata.tsv) metadata file for a list of the samples sequenced.
+Compare different water boidies (ex: WaterbodyName from the metadata sheet)
 ```
 /tmp/gen711_project_data/algae/fastqs
 /tmp/gen711_project_data/algae/metadata.tsv